NeverBeLazyG/bash-ai-plus/README.md

 Plugins are OpenAI tools that expand Bash AI's functionality, but they are not included in the default Bash AI setup.\
 All tools should be placed in your `~/.bai_tools` directory.\
-You can see which tools are currently installed by running `bai`, and Bash AI will list them for you.
+You can see which tools are currently installed by running `baip`, and Bash AI will list them for you.

 Tools are nothing more than a shell script with a `init` and `execute` function.\
 You can find examples and available tools in the [tools folder](https://github.com/Hezkore/bash-ai/tree/main/tools).\